mavriq-dev/public-reascripts/Various/Mavriq-Lua-Batteries/docs/copas/README.md

 A server or thread registered with Copas should provide a handler for requests and use Copas socket functions to send the response.
 Copas loops through requests and invokes the corresponding handlers.
 For a full implementation of a Copas HTTP server you can refer to [Xavante](http://keplerproject.github.io/xavante/) as an example.

-Copas is free software and uses the same license as Lua 5.1 to 5.3 (MIT), and can be downloaded from [its GitHub page](https://github.com/keplerproject/copas).
+Copas is free software and uses the same license as Lua (MIT), and can be downloaded from [its GitHub page](https://github.com/lunarmodules/copas).

 The easiest way to install Copas is through [LuaRocks](https://luarocks.org/):